CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Routing/Unequal-Cost-Multipath.md

 The BGP link bandwidth extended community is automatically passed on with the prefix to eBGP peers.
 If you do not want to pass on the BGP link bandwidth extended community outside of a particular domain, you can disable the advertisement of all BGP extended communities on specific peerings.

 {{%notice note%}}
-You cannot disable just the BGP link bandwidth extended community from being advertised to a neighbor; you either send all BGP extended communities, or none.
+You cannot disable just the BGP link bandwidth extended community from advertising to a neighbor; you either send all BGP extended communities, or none.
 {{%/notice%}}

 To disable all BGP extended communities on a peer or peer group (per address family), either run the NCLU `net del bgp neighbor <neighbor> send-community extended` command or the vtysh `no neighbor <neighbor> send-community extended` command: